Sources of Hidden Gluten & Cross Contamination Part 1

 - Thickening agents used in processed foods

 The list goes on and on and on.
 The bottom line is this – Be Careful and read your labels.
 Know what you are putting in and on your body.
 It is a good practice to follow whether we are talking about gluten or not.
-If you want an extra layer of protection, use MAX Digest.
+If you want an extra layer of protection, use Gluten Shield.
 It was designed to help offset the damage from hidden gluten exposure.

 All the best,